jedeland/Aulian/Player Notes/Mepris Of Fortuitous Things/Player Primer.md

 The contract has the following stipulations

 	- The elemination of the target, alias "Old One Eye"
-	- The provision of three tasks, provided in full to the alias "Takes on to know one"
+	- The provision of three tasks, provided in full to the alias "Takes one to know one"
 	- The accrument of 150 gp, for the Service Mans Tax of Ardoáburg

 #### Roles